 7. Clock Tower

 The Sukhothai Clock Tower is a vibrant tourist attraction in New Sukhothai, a change from the ancient temples and ruins.
 It is a stunning piece of architecture, an intricate and ornate tower with a clock face on the sides.
-It puts on a show at night with lights, and is famous for being photographed at the centre of a canopy of colourful paper flags during the day.
+It puts on a show at night with lights and is famous for being photographed at the center of a canopy of colorful paper flags during the day.